-We will begin the Spring term by exploring changes in living memory, researching and learning about the reign of Queen Elizabeth II.
-We will learn about the Royal Family and will write letters to Her Majesty the Queen.
-We have been really lucky in the past in receiving a reply from the palace too!
+We will begin the Spring term by exploring changes in living memory, researching and learning about the reign of Queen Elizabeth II and King Charles III.
+We will learn about the Royal Family and will write letters to His Majesty the King.
+We have been really proud in the past in receiving a reply from the palace too!
 We will learn about our capital city and the significant landmarks in London by reading a story entitled ‘A Walk in London’ and ‘Katie in London’.

 The children will experience what it was like to live and work in this huge and magnificent castle and will have the chance to be involved in role play.
 They will also have the opportunity to visit parts of the castle which are not open to the general public!
 The children will have the challenge of planning, creating and evaluating their own drawbridges as part of their Design Technology work.

 Summer 2 – Why are Bees Important?

 Our final topic of the year will focus on the huge environmental issue of the decline of bees.
 We will take a visit to West Dean Gardens to see the bees in the wonderful flower gardens there and enjoy learning about the vast array of plants and flowers.
 We will also focus on where our water comes from, before identifying where the largest rivers in the world can be located.
 To deepen their understanding of human and physical features, pupils will visit the River Lavant.
 During our trip to West Dean Gardens we will also look at the tributaries to the streams within the gardens.
 In learning about bees, pupils will learn more about where food comes from and the importance of bees in pollination.